 - NOTE: All 6 photos are the same teal ponte.
 Getting accurate color reproduction for this fabric seems just impossible.
 In our web store we use scanned images for better color accuracy.

-Unfortunately I haven’t seen any teal items in ready-to-wear recently, but when they start to show up in the fall I’ll highlight them in another post.
+I haven’t seen many teal items in ready-to-wear recently, but when they start to show up in the fall I’ll highlight them in another post.

 Meanwhile, for those of you who sew, we also carry rayon/spandex matte jersey in multiple variants of this color family: Bright Teal, Dark Teal, Turquoise, Ocean, and Jade Green.
 You can sew a dress, top and/or cardigan right now and wear it right into the cooler months too.